vsrinivas/fuchsia/docs/targets/acer12.md

 If you need to boot magenta over the network, skip step 4 and/or delete magenta.bin from the root of the USB Flash Drive.

+## Quirks
+It has been observed that USB initialization is racy on a cold boot.
+So if you're starting from a cold boot and trying to boot to USB, you may find that you boot to disk instead.

+Mitigations:
+- It's useful to use a `cmdline` file to set `magenta.nodename=foo` to know during the boot screen whether you're booting from USB or disk.
+- If the Acer is booting from disk and you want to boot from USB, remove and reinsert the USB drive, then reboot with `ctrl-alt-del` (not the power button.)
+- You can tell from the bios whether USB has been initialized because it will name the USB device.